-The settling velocity distributions of samples with low and high initial concentrations as measured by the Piranha-instrument and the LABSFLOC-2-instrument are compared in Figure 3.3.8.
+The settling velocity distributions of samples with low and high initial concentrations as measured by the PIRANHA-instrument and the LABSFLOC2-instrument are compared in Figure 3.3.8.

-The results of both methods (instruments) are reasonably similar for high initial concentrations > 2000 mg/l; the median settling velocity is in the range of 1.5 to 2 mm/s.
+The median settling velocity of both methods (LABSFLOC2-instrument and P-instrument) are reasonably similar for high initial concentrations > 2000 mg/l; the median settling velocity is in the range of 1.5 to 2 mm/s.
+The results are different for the fine sediment range; the P-instrument measures a much larger fraction with low settling velocity (15% with settling velocity < 0.1 mm/s for P-instrument and 2% for LABSFLOC2-instrument).

-The results of both methods deviate significantly for low initial concentrations.
-The Piranha-settling tube produces a median settling velocity of the order of 0.1 mm/s for an initial concentration of about 400 mg/l, whereas the LABSFLOC-2-method gives a median settling velocity of the order of 3 to 7 mm/s.
-Based on the Piranha-results, about 80% of the settling particles/flocs data have a settling velocity < 0.5 mm/s and maximum 10% < 0.5 mm/s for the LABSFLOC-2-instrument.
+The results of both methods deviate significantly for low initial concentrations of about 400 mg/l.
+The PIRANHA-settling tube produces a median settling velocity of the order of 0.1 mm/s for an initial concentration of about 400 mg/l, whereas the LABSFLOC2-method gives a median settling velocity of the order of 2.5 mm/s.
+Based on the PIRANHA-results, about 80% of the settling particles/flocs data have a settling velocity < 0.5 mm/s and maximum 20% < 0.5 mm/s for the LABSFLOC2-instrument.